spicybung/unIMG-2/README.md

 unimg beach.lvz --all-pointer-variants
 ```

-This can generate duplicate candidates, so targeted recovery is the safer default.
+This can generate duplicates, so targeted recovery is the safer default.

 ## Options